matthew-w-lee/sec_database_parser/README.md

 * Click on the notebook_interface.ipynb file to open the interface.

 ## Usage

+#### Access
+If locally installed, please follow instructions above.
+If using demo, enter the password: "matt".
+Then click on the interface_notebooks folder and click on the notebook_interface.ipynb file.

 #### Background
 The primary aim of this project is to parse filings submitted with the SEC into a format more useful for analysis by computer.
 Companies over the years have filed their disclosures in one of several electronic formats -- plain text files (prior to the early 2000s), HTML (early 2000s - present), and XBRL (eXtensible Business Reporting Language) (since the early 2010s).